About the Project

 Geoscience

 We are investigating mineral deposits at three locations across Europe.
 Each deposit contains a range of critical raw materials needed for the green transition.
 Our study locations are the Irish Midlands, Kuperschiefer (Germany), and Jadar (Serbia).
-At each of these locations we will be using non-disruptive technologies to investigate and map the Earth’s subsurface in 3D.
+In the Irish Midlands and Kuperschiefer, we will be using non-disruptive technologies to investigate and map the Earth’s subsurface in 3D.
+Study of Jadar will use only legacy data and will not involve any active field work.

 Taken together, these methods will allow scientists to use low-cost, portable and minimally disruptive technologies to analyse the subsurface and determine if they are close to a useful mineral deposit.
 This represents a marked improvement from traditional exploration techniques, and limits the need for activities such as extensive drilling, which may disrupt both the local environment and communities.